ijlee2/ember-container-query/.github/ISSUE_TEMPLATE/ask-for-new-feature-or-refactor.md

 Hello!
 Thanks for taking time to suggest how we can improve `ember-container-query`.

 Before you make a new issue, please search for similar issues.
-It's possible that someone has made a request aleady.
+It's possible that someone has made a request already.

 ## I would like to see... 🙋‍♀️🙋‍♂️